Mechanical engineering: Structural analysis

 Structural analysis is the branch of mechanical engineering (and also civil engineering) devoted to examining why and how objects fail and to fix the objects and their performance.
 Structural failures occur in two general modes: static failure, and fatigue failure.
 Static structural failure occurs when, upon being loaded (having a force applied) the object being analyzed either breaks or is deformed plastically, depending on the criterion for failure.
 Fatigue failure occurs when an object fails after a number of repeated loading and unloading cycles.
 Fatigue failure occurs because of imperfections in the object: a microscopic crack on the surface of the object, for instance, will grow slightly with each cycle (propagation) until the crack is large enough to cause ultimate failure.

 Failure is not simply defined as when a part breaks, however; it is defined as when a part does not operate as intended.
 Some systems, such as the perforated top sections of some plastic bags, are designed to break.
 If these systems do not break, failure analysis might be employed to determine the cause.

 Structural analysis is often used by mechanical engineers after a failure has occurred, or when designing to prevent failure.
 Engineers often use online documents and books such as those published by ASM to aid them in determining the type of failure and possible causes.

 Once theory is applied to a mechanical design, physical testing is often performed to verify calculated results.
 Structural analysis may be used in an office when designing parts, in the field to analyze failed parts, or in laboratories where parts might undergo controlled failure tests.

-Thermodynamics and thermo-science
+Thermodynamics and thermal engineering

-Thermodynamics is an applied science used in several branches of engineering, including mechanical and chemical engineering.
-At its simplest, thermodynamics is the study of energy, its use and transformation through a system.
-Typically, engineering thermodynamics is concerned with changing energy from one form to another.
-As an example, automotive engines convert chemical energy (enthalpy) from the fuel into heat, and then into mechanical work that eventually turns the wheels.
+Thermodynamics is a physical science concerned with heat, work, energy, and the physical properties of matter.
+It is used in several branches of engineering, including mechanical and chemical engineering.
+Engineering thermodynamics focuses on systems that change energy from one form to another.

-Thermodynamics principles are used by mechanical engineers in the fields of heat transfer, thermofluids, and energy conversion.
-Mechanical engineers use thermo-science to design engines and power plants, heating, ventilation, and air-conditioning (HVAC) systems, heat exchangers, heat sinks, radiators, refrigeration, insulation, and others.
+More broadly, thermal engineering combines thermodynamics and the science of transport phenomena to study heat transfer, combustion, and compressible fluid flow in engineered systems.
+Mechanical engineers use thermal engineering to design equipment such as engines, power plants, heat exchangers, heat sinks, radiators, refrigerators, insulation, and heating, ventilation, and air-conditioning (HVAC) systems.

+As an example, automotive engines convert the chemical energy of fuel (enthalpy) into heat and then into the mechanical work that turns a car's wheels.
+A mechanical engineer will aim for an engine design that maximizes the fraction of the initial chemical energy that is converted to mechanical work, rather than being lost as heat or friction.
+An ideal design would approach Carnot efficiency.
+(In fact, Sadi Carnot was a French military engineer.)